antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

-But, most important, we can extract content that we don’t have but which is performing well for a competitor.
+But, most important, we can extract content that we don’t have but performing well for a competitor.

 ```python
 company2_car_city[company2_car_city['ID'].isin(company1_car_city['ID'])==False].sort_values(by='Traffic',ascending=False)